5 Foods to Avoid to Treat Seasonal Allergies

 The role of sugar in exacerbating allergy symptoms

-Sugar is known to weaken the immune system and increase inflammation in the body.
-When your immune system is compromised, it becomes more susceptible to allergens, making your allergy symptoms worse.
-Additionally, consuming high amounts of sugar can lead to weight gain, which can also exacerbate allergies.
-To minimize the impact of sugar on your allergies, try to reduce your intake of processed foods, sugary snacks, and sugary beverages.
-Opt for natural sweeteners like honey or maple syrup when needed.
+Sugar can weaken your immune system and increase inflammation in your body, making you more sensitive to allergens and worsening your allergy symptoms.
+Eating too much sugar can also lead to weight gain, which can make allergies worse.
+To help reduce the impact of sugar on your allergies, try cutting back on processed foods, sugary snacks, and drinks.
+When you need a sweetener, consider using natural options like honey or maple syrup instead.

 Other potential trigger foods for seasonal allergies